Disk Wind Feedback from High-mass Protostars. V. Application of Multi-Modal Machine Learning to Characterize Outflow Properties: Introduction

 The formation of stars from the gravitational collapse of dense molecular clouds is a fundamental process that drives the evolution of galaxies and provides foundations for planetary systems.
 During the earliest stages of protostellar evolution, young stars launch bipolar protostellar outflows that play a crucial role in removing angular momentum from the accretion disk, regulating the inflow of material, and injecting mass, momentum, and energy into the surrounding interstellar medium \citep[e.g.,][]{2012A&A...543A.128J,2014prpl.conf..451F,2016ARA&A..54..491B}.
 This feedback significantly influences both the structure of molecular clouds and the overall efficiency of star formation.

 Several theoretical models have been proposed to explain the launching of protostellar outflows, including the X-wind model \citep{1994ApJ...429..781S} and the magnetic tower model \citep{1996MNRAS.279..389L}.
 Among these, the magnetocentrifugal disk wind model has emerged as the leading paradigm \citep{1982MNRAS.199..883B,1983ApJ...274..677P}.
 In this model, open magnetic field lines thread the surface layers of a Keplerian accretion disk, allowing gas to be centrifugally accelerated outward, forming a characteristic bipolar outflow composed of a fast, collimated jet and a slower, wide-angle wind.
+Once launched, this primary disk wind sweeps up and accelerates the surrounding ambient envelope material, producing the massive, entrained outflows that are most commonly observed in molecular tracers such as CO.
+In fact, it is only in the rare cases where rotating molecular gas is explicitly resolved that the primary disk wind itself is believed to be directly observed.
 This mechanism has been extensively investigated through sophisticated magnetohydrodynamic (MHD) simulations incorporating diverse physical effects and environmental conditions \citep[e.g.,][]{2003ApJ...582..292O,2015ApJ...801...84G,2020ApJ...900...59M,2022ApJ...941..202R}.